Airport Tables with rowid Pseudocolumns

-In DuckDB, the rowid pseudocolumn serves as a unique row identifier that is derived from the physical storage of the row.
+In DuckDB, the rowid pseudocolumn serves as a unique row identifier derived from the physical storage location.

-For native DuckDB tables, this identifier is typically represented as a unique BIGINT value.
+For native DuckDB tables, this identifier is typically a unique BIGINT value.
+Airport-managed tables can optionally provide a rowid pseudocolumn with similar functionality.

-To enable an Airport table to have a rowid column, the Arrow schema that defines the table must include a single field where the field’s metadata includes a key named is_rowid with a non-empty string value.
+To enable an Airport table to have a rowid column, the Arrow schema that defines the table must include a single field whose metadata contains a key named is_rowid with a non-empty string value.

 Key Constraints and Data Types